bendehaan/vault-in-practice/README.md

 - `vault login` use the root token from the log, now the token gets stored in '/root/.vault-token' (the user in the container is root :-/ )

+### key value store

 - `vault secrets enable -version=2 -path=secret kv` enable the kv secrets engine secret; note this is the engine that is enabled by default in when running in --dev mode.
+It is a versioned key-value store that takes care of encryption before storing in non-volatile storage, and access management through policies (later).

 - `vault kv put secret/workshop foo=bar`
 - `vault kv get secret/workshop`
-- `vault kv put secret/workshop foo=barbar`
+- `vault kv put secret/workshop foo=barbar` store new version of secret
 - `vault kv get secret/workshop`
 - `vault kv get --version=1 secret/workshop` get an older version

+- `curl --header "X-Vault-Token: $(cat /root/.vault-token)" ${VAULT_ADDR}/v1/secret/data/workshop` to request the secret using the API (really the above vault cli commands are translated to such requests); see https://www.vaultproject.io/api/secret/kv/kv-v2.html for the full description of the key-value store API.

+- `curl --header "X-Vault-Token: $(cat /root/.vault-token)" ${VAULT_ADDR}/v1/secret/data/workshop?version=1`

+- open browser to localhost:8200/ui.
+Use your token to login, go to the secret and update to a new version.
+This is again doing the same thing as the curl command, but in a more point and click way.

-- `vault kv put secret/hello foo=bar` create four versions of a secret
+- `vault kv put secret/hello foo=bar` create four versions of a secret.
 - `vault kv put secret/hello foo=barr`
 - `vault kv put secret/hello foo=barrr`
 - `vault kv put secret/hello foo=barrrr`
 - `vault kv destroy -versions=2 secret/hello` this destroys the second version of the secret

+### Authentication and Policies

 - `vault auth list`
-- `vault policy write test policy1.hcl`
+- `vault policy write test policy1.hcl` add a new policy that gives full access to only secrets that start with workshop.
 - `vault auth enable userpass` this is using the API at https://www.vaultproject.io/api/auth/userpass/index.html, we are showing this here, but all interaction with Vault is through API described like this
 - `vault write auth/userpass/users/workshop password="workshop" policies="test"`